GingerNinja23/ipop-documentation/Running-SocialVPN-on-Android.md

 ### Close SocialVPN

-1. Kill socialvpn process and terminate the AVD
+1. Kill SocialVPN process and terminate the AVD

     >   It is important to kill svpn-jingle-android process in order to exit
     >   shell.